Portage la Prairie: Economy

 The local economy is largely dependent on agriculture and supporting industries (trucking, transportation, chemical/fertilizer, farm machinery dealerships, etc.).
 Portage la Prairie is also home to the McCain Foods and Simplot potato processing plants, which provide French fries for McDonald's, Wendy's, and various other commercialized restaurant chains.
 Viterra, owned by Glencore Xstrata and previously known as Can-oat milling, one of the largest oat mills in the world, and is now owned by Richardson International, is also located in the municipality.
 McMillan Industrial Park, located on the eastern fringes of Portage, also plays a major role in the city's economy.
 Numerous industries including food science labs and food processing facilities, construction companies, and manufacturing sectors are located in this expanding industrial area, beneficial for the creation of jobs in the community.

 The city has developed into a regional retail service centre as large big box style stores began to operate on the west end of the city in 2007.
 The west end will continue to see future development with new retail outlets lined up.
 Many small towns and Native reserves use this as their primary shopping destination.
 Since Portage la Prairie is a commercial hub for the Central Plains Area, it serves some 50,000 people living within an approximately 50 km radius.

 Portage la Prairie is a farming city, with an average of 122 frost free days, and a USDA Plant Hardiness Zone of 3a.
 Agriculture is the city's main industry.

 Government

 The city is governed by a mayor and six councillors.
 Elected in October 2022, the current mayor is Sharilyn Knox, who previously served four years on City Council.
 She is Portage la Prairie's 42nd mayor and the second woman to hold office in the city.

-Ian Wishart, Progressive Conservative Party of Manitoba, was elected to the Legislative Assembly of Manitoba most recently in 2019 and has served the Portage la Prairie provincial electoral district since 2011.
+Jeff Bereza, Progressive Conservative Party of Manitoba, was elected to the Legislative Assembly of Manitoba in 2023 to represent the Portage la Prairie provincial electoral district, following in the footsteps of long-time Portage Member of the Legislative Assembly (MLA) Ian Wishart.